Covid-19 forces limitation awareness on Irish Markets

 Chief executive and founder of Problem Gambling Ireland, Barry Grant commented on the subject:

-'Live sport is extremely limited at the moment, so vulnerable people are turning to virtual sports, online slots, and casino gambling”. suggesting that Online betting is far more dangerous
+'Live sport is extremely limited at the moment, so vulnerable people are turning to virtual sports, online slots, and casino gambling'. suggesting that Online betting is far more dangerous

 Grant goes on to say;

-'while the betting venues close at some point for the night, with online gambling, players can participate every day of the week at any time
+'While the betting venues close at some point for the night, with online gambling, players can participate every day of the week at any time'

 In addition, Grant said that suppliers currently offer a variety of virtual sports events, and some of them even start every two minutes of each day.
-According to Grant, all those factors combined with the lockdown that is implemented are making online gambling more dangerous than it really is.
+According to Grant, all those factors combined with the lockdown that is implemented are making online gambling more dangerous than it is.

 In his own words, he said;

-The danger is their frequency of them.
+'The danger is their frequency of them.
 In reality betting on an actual event, there are windows of time between races and events.
-There is a time to reflect, and maybe think that stopping would be an option“.
+There is a time to reflect, and maybe think that stopping would be an option'

 Back in January, the Gambling Commission announced that all UK-based operators are to take place in the Gamstop self-exclusion scheme.
 This had to be implemented by March 31 and recent results show that due to the lockdown, an increase in people who abandon self-exclusion is expected.
+This is a measure that's part of Responsible Gambling.
+Problem Gambling Ireland also noted that recently they have experienced a reduction in the calls that the charity receives.